midtown-ai/glossary/glossary/c.md

 # Critic

- In [reinforcement learning], when using an [actor-critic algorithm], a critic is Q-learning algorithm that critiques the action that the Actor selected, providing feedback on how to adjust.
+ In [reinforcement learning], when using an [actor-critic algorithm], a critic is Q-learning algorithm that critiques the action that the [actor] selected, providing feedback on how to adjust.
 It can take advantage of efficiency tricks in Q-learning, such as memory replay.

+ In deep RL, a critic is an [artificial neural network] that computes the [Q-value]

+ See also [C], ...

+# Critic Network

  See also [C], ...